viniciusjssouza/Back-End-Developer-Interview-Questions/README.md

 It extracts the responsability of instantiating a dependency from the classes, making possible to center this responsability on a single component.
 It also makes testing easier, once you can provide mocks instead of the real objects.
 The consumer class does not need to know which class to use, **reducing the coupling** between the classes.

-* The Law of Demeter (the Principle of Least Knowledge) states that each unit should have only limited knowledge about other units and it should only talk to its immediate friends (sometimes stated as "Don't talk to strangers").
-Would you write code violating this principle, show why it is a bad design and then fix it?
+* **The Law of Demeter (the Principle of Least Knowledge) states that each unit should have only limited knowledge about other units and it should only talk to its immediate friends (sometimes stated as "Don't talk to strangers").
+Would you write code violating this principle, show why it is a bad design and then fix it?**
+Law of Demeter says that a method should call other methods on only three types of objetecs:
+ - One of your parameters;
+ - A instance variable
+ - A local variable;
+ - a global variable (avoid this!);
+If you call a method on a return of a method of one of yours parameters, you are breaking the law.
+It's bad because it can increase the dependency net of your classes, making them difficult to change.
+One way to fix it, is to create a method in the "friend" type and make this method do all the work you need to do on the return type.

 * Active-Record is the design pattern that promotes objects to include functions such as Insert, Update, and Delete, and properties that correspond to the columns in some underlying database table.
 In your opinion and experience, which are the limits and pitfalls of the this pattern?
 * Data-Mapper is a design pattern that promotes the use of a layer of Mappers that moves data between objects and a database while keeping them independent of each other and the mapper itself.
 On the contrary, in Active-Record objects directly incorporate operations for persisting themselves to a database, and properties corresponding to the underlying database tables.
 Do you have an opinion on those patterns?
 When would you use one against the other?
 * Why it is often said that the introduction of `null` is a "Billion dollar mistake"?
 Would you discuss the techniques to avoid it, such as the Null Object Pattern introduced by the GOF book, or Option types?